A guide to great grilling

 - Grilled Eggplant Layered with Shaved Garlic and Fresh Thyme

-- Grilled Flatbread Pizza with a Variety of Seasonal Toppings
+- Grilled Flatbread Pizza with Seasonal Toppings

 - Grilled Garlic-studded New York Steaks